Low Carb Kids

 - Low Carb Kids 8 – How to help your child eat real food – with an action plan.

-All children will benefit from drinking less soft drinks (and energy drinks are an absolute no-no), less cakes, less sweets, less ice cream, less chips and tomato sauce (and don’t even get me started on chicken nuggets and pizza).
+All children will benefit from drinking fewer soft drinks (and energy drinks are an absolute no-no), fewer cakes, fewer sweets, less ice cream, fewer chips and tomato sauce (and don’t even get me started on chicken nuggets and pizza).
 Their bodies are growing at a rapid rate, and if we don’t feed them the nutrients they need for all the complex mechanisms that are going on inside their body, we are setting them up for a very unhealthy future.

 It is so sad when some children exist on litres of soft drinks, hot chips, pies, McDonalds, KFC, Subway – DAILY.
 Next time you see a bunch of teenagers hanging out at the mall, what are they eating?
 Usually some kind of takeaway washed down with an energy drink.
 Zero nutrition.

 These are beautiful growing bodies who have an addiction to high energy foods, neglect whole foods, and are probably deficient in some area.
 Try and really think about what your children have eaten in the last week.
 Make a mental note or log into My Fitness Pal and track it.

 This is a great little video from the daughters of Tim Naughton, maker of ‘Fat Head Movie’.
 To see all their videos, see my link on You Tube.

 I want to teach my children about having a healthy lifestyle –

 - for their bodies to be well nourished (which is different from well fed)

 - to be able to concentrate at school